 Heather A. Viets is a partner in the Banking & Finance practice group in the Firm’s New York office.
 Ms. Viets’ experience includes advising financial institutions and issuers in connection with banking and securities transactions, including acquisition financings, first and second lien credit facilities, bridge loan facilities, mezzanine financings, high yield debt offerings, initial public offerings, restructurings, and reorganizations.

-Ms. Viets is named a 2015 and 2016 Rising Star in Banking by New York Super Lawyers.
+Ms. Viets is recognized as a Next Generation Lawyer in Commercial Lending by The Legal 500 US 2017, and she has been named a Rising Star in Banking by New York Super Lawyers since 2015.

 - the administrative agent in €670 million term and $100 million revolving senior secured facilities for Coherent, Inc., to finance its $942 million acquisition of ROFIN-SINAR Technologies, Inc.